Starburst Galaxy

 • Status: The status of the live table.

-The total number of tables appear beside the search field.
-By default, Starburst Galaxy limits you to five live tables and 40 MB/s of total throughput.
+The total number of tables appears next to the search field.
+By default, Starburst Galaxy limits an account to five live tables and 120 MB/s of total throughput.
 To increase your quota limit, contact Starburst Support.

 The following sections detail important management and operational information about live tables.

-To create a new live table, click Create new live table,then choose one of the following options in the Connect to external source section:
+To connect a live table, click Connect new live table, then choose one of the following options in the Source section:

-• To load a topic from an existing Kafka connection, select a source from the Select existing Kafka connection drop-down menu, then click Next.
-Follow the steps in Select a target and topic.
+• To select an existing connection, select a source from the Select existing connection drop-down menu, then follow the steps in Select a target and topic.

-• To connect a new source, click Create new Kafka connection.
-Follow the steps in Connect to a stream source.
+• To connect a new source, click Create new source.
+Follow the steps in Connect to a source.

 Start and stop ingestion #